 Augmented reality's business applications

-Augmented reality is distinct from virtual reality in that it offers users graphical enhancements to their real, physical environment, rather than creating an entirely new environment.
+AR is distinct from VR in that it offers users graphical enhancements to their real, physical environment, rather than creating an entirely new environment.
 Experts predict an explosion of creative uses as the technology becomes more ubiquitous.

 James Kovach, senior vice president of business development for AR company CrowdOptic, said many of their clients in the healthcare and athletic industries are already taking advantage of augmented reality in order to bring important data – like a doctor monitoring patient's blood pressure or a football coach analyzing a player's acceleration – into one, easy to access space.